dkfans/keeperfx/docs/keeperfx_readme.txt

 Installation:

 Copy all the files into your Dungeon Keeper directory.
+Then open 'KEEPERFX.CFG' with Notepad, and make the line which starts with 'INSTALL_PATH=' identical as in original 'KEEPER.CFG' file.
-Then open "KEEPERFX.CFG" with Notepad, and make the line which starts with "INSTALL_PATH=" identical as in original "KEEPER.CFG" file.
+Also, set proper language shortcut in the 'LANGUAGE=' line.
 Run "keeperfx.exe" to start the game.

 Command line options: